 Risk can be framed in a number of different ways, and risk communication should be tailored to the individual patient.

 Qualitative vs. Quantitative

 Qualitative: Risk given in general risk categories (once family history and other risk factors have been assessed):

-- High risk: individuals with a hereditary cancer syndrome
+- High risk: individuals with a hereditary predisposition to disease, such as a cancer syndrome

 - Moderate/increased risk: those with personal or familial risk factors